-The COP25 UN climate negotiations, which concluded on Sunday in Madrid, were the longest in the history of the process. … Continue reading COP25 — The Hard Work of Redefining Prosperity
+The COP25 UN climate negotiations, which concluded on Sunday in Madrid, were the longest in the history of the process.
+This makes sense, because some of the most logistically complicated elements of a cooperative plan to upgrade economic activity everywhere were on the table.
+We see the COP25 as having generated important breakthroughs, though also … Continue reading COP25 — The Hard Work of Redefining Prosperity

 The ACCESS to GOOD Project is an open, collaborative, ongoing reporting process, aiming to identify observable levers of action for adding value, momentum, and scope to investments in climate action and resilient human development.